dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when the constructor invoked to initialize an enum constant doesn't exist.
+The analyzer produces this diagnostic when the constructor invoked to initialize an enum value doesn't exist.

 #### Examples

-The following code produces this diagnostic because the enum constant `c` is being initialized by the unnamed constructor, but there's no unnamed constructor defined in `E`:
+The following code produces this diagnostic because the enum value `c` is being initialized by the unnamed constructor, but there's no unnamed constructor defined in `E`: